 look to find their best fit during each round of the formal recruitment programs.

 Primary Recruitment 2020 will be held in January.
 Interested women must register for recruitment.
-You can

 Full details about the recruitment process can be found in several locations.
 Information

 sessions are scheduled throughout the academic year that cover general information

 about fraternity and sorority life, the College Panhellenic recruitment process, and